tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Advanced settings
 ### Respect Google Consent Mode
-Set if respect user consents on ```analytics_storage``` or track all events.
+Set if respect user consents when ```analytics_storage``` is granted or track all events.
 Tracking modes influence the behavior of the tag and the creation of a temporary cookie via JavaScript.

 <img width="1265" alt="Nameless Analytics client-side logs" src="https://github.com/user-attachments/assets/ebb4374f-5310-4753-a0c8-66fd572223bc">